AdobeDocs/experience-platform.en/help/query-service/best-practices/flatten-nested-data.md

 * [XDM System](../../xdm/home.md): A high-level overview of XDM and its implementation in Experience Platform.

-  * [Create an ad hoc schema](../../xdm/tutorials/ad-hoc.md): An XDM schema with fields that are namespaced for usage only by a single dataset are referred to as an “ad hoc” schema.
+  * [Create an ad hoc schema](../../xdm/tutorials/ad-hoc.md): An XDM schema with fields that are namespaced for usage only by a single dataset, is referred to as an ad hoc schema.
 Ad hoc schemas are used in various data ingestion workflows for Experience Platform and creating certain kinds of source connections.

 * [Sandboxes](../../sandboxes/home.md): Experience Platform provides virtual sandboxes that partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.